The paradox of inner Nature

-Through these surreal worlds that dindi creates, the picturesque images evoke confusion despite of its serene stillness.
+The surreal water worlds that dindi creates the images evoke confusion despite of its serene frozen state and stillness.
 In her photographic work she tries to create an inner landscape.
 In fact, dindi visualizes the duality of an inner paradox; the veil, the layering and the masks of human identity.

-Water is a very important part of her photographic work.
+Water is a very important part of her photographic work for over the past 20 years.

 Dindi: “Water continues to fascinate me and in this I keep researching the impact of water in my work.
 In fact, water is the only element that I cannot fully control.
 The water allows both the staged image and the surreal water reflections to balance in an interesting and fascinating way.
 Water brings a certain spontaneity to my work as well as surrealism and alienation from reality, which allows me to visualize those deeper inner layers.